 What do we need to do to reinstate Crisp’s monitoring and moderation services?

 If you haven't already, please reauthorize a new Instagram (Graph) access token to Crisp.
-As we implement more fixes, you will automatically start receiving these features once again.
 Please also continue authorizing access tokens for Facebook upon request.

-If you haven't received an email from Crisp requesting you to reauthorize access tokens or you have a question about how to do this, please email our Helpdesk: email@example.com
+If you haven't received an email from Crisp requesting you to reauthorize access tokens or you have a question about how to do this, please email our Helpdesk.

 What can Crisp moderate at the moment?

-We were able to moderate all comments being left by users on your Instagram and Facebook posts and adverts soon after access was revoked.
-Most inappropriate and risky comments are now being removed within 30 minutes of them being posted.
-However pages with high volumes of comments may continue to be affected.
+We were able to moderate all comments being left by users on your Instagram and Facebook posts and adverts just as we could before access was revoked.
+Most inappropriate and risky comments are now removed within 15 minutes of them being posted.

 Who can we talk to at Crisp?